 For all the bad press prepaid credit cards get, they can be a helpful option for many people who don't want a traditional credit card.
 Whether you don't qualify for credit, can't get a bank checking account because of past credit issues, or you want to control your spending, a prepaid credit card could be your money-management solution.
-You can read more about the benefits and downsides in our articles about prepaid credit cards.

 General-purpose, reloadable prepaid cards, as they're known formally in the banking industry, are not actually credit cards, nor are they debit cards in the traditional sense.
 No one lends you money: You deposit money to the card and then use it as you see fit.
 Prepaid cards are not linked to a banking account either, so you aren't pulling money from an account that allows you to overcharge.
 It's essentially cash in plastic form.